Skip to content

 1 Make a plan

-Sit down ahead of time and make a plan for what you’re going to be saying in your blog across the next 6 months, or make a list of the points you need to cover in your leaflet or web page.
+Sit down ahead of time and make a plan for what you’re going to be saying in your blog across the next six months, or make a list of the points you need to cover in your leaflet or web page.
 That way you don’t have a blank page, you have a heading and some points.
 Then you ‘just’ need to expand on that.
 It makes it just a little less intimidating.

 2 Set a time